artberri/puppet-nvm/README.md

 This module can not work on Windows and should work on LINUX systems.

-Although this module should work in any Linux server is tested only against [open source Puppet](http://docs.puppetlabs.com/puppet/) on:
+This module is CI tested against [open source Puppet](http://docs.puppetlabs.com/puppet/) on:

-- CentOS 7
+- CentOS 6 and 7
-- Ubuntu 14.04
+- Ubuntu 12.04 and 14.04
+- Debian 7

+This module has been tested in a production OpenLogic7 (Centos7) server in Azure.

+This module should also work properly in other distributions and operating systems, such as FreeBSD, Gentoo, and Amazon Linux, but is not formally tested on them.

-Report an [issue](../../issues) if this module does not work in any Linux distro.
+Report an [issue](../../issues) if this module does not work properly in any Linux distro.

 ## Development